 Our staff are approachable so that students can discuss any concerns about their schooling or life in general.
-Our student wellbeing officer provides students with ongoing additional whole of life support.
+Our Student Wellbeing Officers provide students with ongoing additional whole of life support.
 Staff are committed to enhancing and individualising learning opportunities and strengthening the wellbeing of every student.